Cloudflare’s Email Routing for Generating Unlimited Email Alias with Conditional Rules

 {

-// Multiple recipients example
+// Multiple recipients sent the same email

 to: "important@yourdomain.com",